-The RJRN sits within IARS and is an international, non-profit, research community that was set up to:
+The RJRN sits within the IARS International Institute and is one of the largest international, non-profit, research community in the world.
+It was set up by Dr. Gavrielides to:

 - disseminate cutting edge research on restorative justice

-- connect researchers, policy-makers and practitioners in restorative justice worldwide
+- connect researchers, post-graduate and graduate students, policy-makers and practitioners in restorative justice worldwide

 - create networking and collaboration opportunities within the international restorative justice movement